Try Audible & Get Up to 2 Free Audiobooks

 Ex.
 If you are wasting too much time watching television, move it out of your bedroom.
 If your are spending too much time using social media, ask your friends to reset all password every day.

+The 2Nd law of atomic habits is making changes attractive.
 We often repeat behavior if it is attractive.
 Food industries use this law to sell more products by making covers of product attractive.

 To make a habit attractive use temptation bundling.
 Temptation building is strategy of pairing an action you want to do before an action you need to do.
 Do something you enjoy immediately before a difficult habit.